BillZaumen/geth/docs/index.md

 # GETH

 The program `geth` is a diagnostic tool for web servers.
-It peforms HTTP and HTTPS transactions, listing the headers obtained in a response.
+It performs HTTP and HTTPS transactions, listing the headers obtained in a response.
 This list included  the headers associated with HTTP redirects.
 With no arguments,`geth` will start as a desktop application.
 Otherwise it runs